 Why most PRD templates fail

-Most PRD templates circulating on Notion template galleries and PM blogs include 4–6 sections.
+Most PRD templates circulating on Notion template galleries and PM blogs include 4 to 6 sections.
 They cover the obvious ones (objective, user stories, acceptance criteria) and skip the ones that cause rework (edge cases, open questions, dependencies).
 Engineers complain about PRDs because the missing sections are exactly the ones that cause 2am incidents and mid-sprint scope changes.

 The 10-section structure below is derived from analyzing 500 production PRDs and tracing post-launch rework to the specific sections that were omitted.
 Each section exists because its absence has a documented failure mode.